Citation, DOI and case data

 This case illustrates a cystic extradural mass within the right middle cranial fossa are almost pathognomonic of an epidermoid cyst: high T2 signal partially suppressed on FLAIR, intermediate restricted diffusion on ADC and high DWI signal, and no contrast enhancement.

-The intrinsic T1 and high signal along the medial border is unusual, but likely represents a component of what is referred to as "white epidermoid", recognised variant.
-The lack of central enhancement, and markedly increased DWI signal makes a chondroid lesion, or cavernous sinus haemangioma much less likely.
+The intrinsic T1 and high signal along the medial border is unusual, but likely represents a component of what is referred to as "white epidermoid", recognized variant.
+The lack of central enhancement, and markedly increased DWI signal makes a chondroid lesion, or cavernous sinus hemangioma much less likely.
 The absence of a fatty component essentially excludes a dermoid/mature cystic teratoma.

 The patient went on to have a resection, which not only confirmed the diagnosis but also confirmed that the lesion was extradural.